valory-xyz/open-autonomy/docs/guides/deploy_service/local_deployment.md

         ]
         ```

-    Export the environment variable `ALL_PARTICIPANTS` with all the agents' addresses:
+    You also need to export the environment variable `ALL_PARTICIPANTS` with the addresses of all the agents in the service.
+That is, the addresses of the agents you are deploying (in the `keys.json` file) must be a subset of  the addresses in `ALL_PARTICIPANTS`:

     ```bash
     export ALL_PARTICIPANTS='[